Arsenic may be found in drinking water, treated wood, and industrial sites.

 Exposure can also come from living in areas near copper or lead smelters, industrialized areas where large quantities of arsenic are disposed of in landfills or hazardous waste sites, or areas with unusually high natural levels of arsenic in rock.

 Arsenic is a known poison; consuming or breathing in large quantities of arsenic can cause death.
-It is also listed as a human carcinogen in the Thirteenth Report on Carcinogens published by the National Toxicology Program because it has been shown to cause cancer of the skin, lung, digestive tract, bladder, liver, kidney, and prostate cancer.
+It is also listed as a human carcinogen in the Fourteenth Report on Carcinogens published by the National Toxicology Program because it has been shown to cause cancer of the skin, lung, digestive tract, bladder, liver, kidney, prostate, and lymphatic and blood systems.

 Exposure to arsenic may increase the risk of damage to a developing fetus.
 Exposure to lower levels of arsenic can cause nausea, vomiting, abnormal heart rhythm, decreased production of red and white blood cells, impaired nerve function, damage to blood vessels, skin warts and corns, and red or swelling skin.